TanishqGupta11/Polynomial-Linear-Regression/README.md

 # Polynomial-Linear-Regression
-Performed Polynomial Regression for predicting the payment according to their professional position
+Performed Polynomial Regression for predicting the payment according to their professional position.